AngieDoo/Bluppy/README.md

 It aims to provide a unqiue approach to mental health, productivity, and companionship issues - with an orange cat named Mimo guiding the way!

-Note that this is a project developed originally for Science-fair purposes, but wih intentions to advance it in the future.
+Note that this is a project developed originally for Science-fair purposes, but with intentions to advance it in the future.